weejayuk/jump.ios/Docs/JUMP Integration Guide.md

        API to set the subset of the schema you wish your mobile app to be able to update.
        You must use the "write_with_token" schema type.

+       **Warning** If you do set the write_with_token access schema for your API client to include the attributes your client will write to in its write access schema you will receive `missing attribute` errors when attempting to update attributes.

        **Warning** Do not use the "write" schema type with login clients, use "write_with_token"

-       **Warning** If you do set the write_with_token access schema for your API client to include the attributes your client will write to in its write access schema you will receive `missing attribute` errors when attempting to update attributes.

-       asldkfjasldkfjalkdsfjlaskdfj you can't do this from the dashboard elaborate on the assumptions that I am making of the audience WRT what the purpose of the integration and therefore *why* they would want to write / set a write schema

-       maybe talk about what attributes are suitable / profile edit API

-       clarify that the adding to xcode guide needs to come first
+       **Warning** This cannot be done from the dashboard, it must be done with the API.

+       It is assumed that you are integrating the JUMP SDK into your app in order to update attributes of the user's record on Capture.
+In order to update attributes the `write_with_token` access schema must be set for your app's API client.

+       Because record updates from the iOS SDK use the `entity` API, they are not suitable for security sensitive attributes (such as the user's email address, password, and display name.)
+You should restrict the write access schema to those attributes you want the user to have direct control over.
+E.g. app data such as "favorites," usage history, and user generated content.
 4. Discover your flow settings:
     Ask your deployment engineer for:
         * The name of the Capture "flow" you should use